 Onto the more pertinent question as to who The Kuttappi is. <dramatic voice begin>Toddler of the 80′s, Kid of the 90′s, Teen of the 00′s and Youth of today</dramatic voice end>.

 Kuttappi knows that it’s easier to be forgiven than given permission, so he seldom asks for it.
 He doesn’t apologize for the things he cannot control or for who he is.
 He loves the man he is, which is sometimes confused with his arrogance.
 At times when rape is inevitable, he enjoys it.
 You will love him, he is freaking adorable! *puppy dog face*

 When I started this journal in 2009, I promised her that I will always be honest and I have always kept that word.
 I write about what happens around me and the stuff I get into.
 Yes, I brag about stuff every now and then and Yes, some of them are entirely personal opinions that pop into my head, but they are always the true story.
-Hey, no one asked you to read it, but if you do read it, I am sure you did enjoy it.
+Hey, no one asked you to read it, but if you do read it, I am sure you would enjoy it.
 Do let me know what you think and subscribe if you can handle a couple of updates a month.

 If you do not care to read it all, I want you to take this with you: Never be sorry for the things you cannot control; Never apologize for who you are.
 This is at the core of my philosophy of life.
 Its only when one can embrace oneself that he can be an individual and contribute to the mankind.
 Otherwise, he is just a consumer of dogma.

 Quoting Lucille Ball, “I’d rather regret the things that I have done than the things that I have not“.